juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 **Implementation Speed.**  This is to measure how fast you can set up a quality chatbot with AI capabilities as discussed above to deliver satisfactory customer services.
 Ideally,

 * for a small business with thousands of customers, the setup time should be within 1-2 days, not for weeks; and
 * for a medium business with hundreds of thousands even millions of customers, the setup time should not exceed 1-2 weeks, definitely not months.

+The speed to setup also reflects the effort required to upkeep your chatbot and eventually the ROI of your chatbot.
+If it would take months to set up an initial customer service chatbot, it is most likely that it will take weeks to make any changes in your chatbot.
+Another associated criterion is who needs to be involved in the setup and upkeeps.
+If everything requires the involvement of your IT team, it is a signal to a very costly solution with low ROI.

 **Service Robustness**.
 This is to measure how well a chatbot can handle uncertainties -- unknown user inquiries.
 No chatbot is perfect.
 You want a customer service chatbot to manage uncertainties effectively.
 For example, Juji chatbots [will recommend similar questions](https://juji.io/blog/question-recommendation/) when encountering unknown user questions so users can get a chance to find the answers they want.
 In contrast, many other chatbots may simply respond with "sorry, I don't understand your question."